Miss Universe 2011: Format

 The Miss Universe Organization introduced several specific changes to the format for this edition.
-The results of the preliminary competition— which consisted of the swimsuit and evening gown competition, and the closed-door interview, determined the 15 semifinalists.
-For the first time in its 60-year history, the organization will implement a pre-pageant fan vote where fans are able to vote for their favorite contestant to automatically advance to the semifinals.
-This changes the number of semifinalists from 15 to 16.
+The results of the preliminary competition— which consisted of the swimsuit and evening gown competition, and the closed-door interview, determined the fifteen semifinalists.
+For the first time in its sixty-year history, the organization will implement a pre-pageant fan vote where fans are able to vote for their favorite contestant to automatically advance to the semifinals.
+This changes the number of semifinalists from fifteen to sixteen.
 Aside from that, viewers can also rank each contestant during the live pageant.

-The top 16 competed in the swimsuit competition and were narrowed down to the top 10 afterward.
-The top 10 competed in the evening gown competition and were narrowed down to the top 5 afterward.
-The top 5 competed in the question and answer round and the final look.
+The sixteen semifinalists competed in the swimsuit competition and were narrowed down to ten afterward.
+The ten semifinalists competed in the evening gown competition and were narrowed down to five afterward.
+The five finalists competed in the question and answer round and the final look.
 During the telecast, viewers are able to see on-screen a fan-voting meter which instantly reveals the scores of the contestants from the real-time voting.